Emily Ratajkowski Flaunts Cleavage Galore In Plunging Tank Top As She Grabs Coffee With Hubby

 Emily cut a very seductive figure in the casual-chic outfit.
 The stunning brunette unabashedly showed off her fierce physique as she trotted the pavement alongside her husband, both of them with a cup of coffee in hand.
 The ravishing Vogue model topped off her look with a pair of black sunglasses and accessorized with an orange purse.
 She wore her raven tresses with a mid-part, letting her long locks frame her face as they cascaded down her back and over her shoulders.

-Meanwhile, Sebastian kept things casual with a pair of floral broad shorts and a blue hoodie.
+Meanwhile, Sebastian kept things casual with a pair of floral board shorts and a blue hoodie.
 Underneath, he wore a white T-shirt, one inscribed with the words “Sudden Star” written across the chest in blue font.
 Taking a cue from his gorgeous wife, the independent movie producer shaded his eyes from the glaring sun with a pair of trendy sunglasses.
 He tied his look together with black sneakers.

 Later that same day, Emily took to Instagram to drop a steamy video from her and Sebastian’s recent trip to Spain.
 The sizzling clip saw her flaunting her curvy posterior in a clingy dress that showed plenty of sideboob, and sent fans into a meltdown, garnering more than 2.5 million likes overnight.